kanaabe/yoshie-realestate/src/pages/index.md

 image: /img/img_8858-2.jpg
 heading: What I Offer
 description: >-
-  Happiness is …….going home.
+  Happiness is...going home.
 Whether you are looking to sell, rent, buy or invest, I will provide the absolute best service for you and your needs.
 My passion is to help people by listening to their needs and providing lots of options to work with.
 I can make your real estate experience easy and